Previous Lectures and Mission Research Colloquia

 Friday, November 30, 2012, 9 – 11 a.m.

 OMSC Community Forum: The State of Religion in My Country

 A panel of OMSC residents from around the world will discuss this timely topic of worldwide interest in the Great Commission Hall.

 The OMSC Community Forum facilitates open discussion of contemporary issues by international Christian leaders and other interested participants.
 Issues discussed are of common interest to various types of people, hence Christians need both to contribute to and learn from general interactions about such subjects pertinent to the common good.

 Iranian Shi‘te Muslims and Christianity: The Contemporary Iranian Religious Landscape,

 plus Factors and Trends in Iranian Shi‘ites Coming to Faith in Christ

 Dr. Tavassoli is a former Shi'ite Muslim from Iran.
 He received a Ph.D. in Islamic Studies from the University of Birmingham (UK).
 He is ordained in the Evangelical Church of Iran.
 Listen and discuss together with OMSC residents from around the world.

-This public lecture is part of a week-long seminar held November 26-29 at OMSC on "Iranian Shi‘ite Muslims and Christianity."
+This public lecture was part of a week-long seminar held November 26-29 at OMSC on "Iranian Shi‘ite Muslims and Christianity."
 Greenfield Hill Congregational Church (Fairfield, Connecticut) and Trinity Baptist Church (New Haven) are cosponsors of the seminar.